 “To me, Mino Bimaadiziwin means the ability to lead a good life.
 It is my standard that I often refer back to when going through trials and tribulations in life.
 I often question myself: does the life I’m living reflect positively on my own Anishinaabe ways of being?
 Am I maintaining the seven grandfather teachings in all aspects of my life?
 These questions that I pose to myself, allow me to reflect on my journey through life, and they also give me motivation and purpose to live my truths in a good way.”

-Acrylic & oil on wood
+Acrylic oil painting on wood

 Luke Swinson